The Bankrate promise

-Tax season opens Jan.
-25, 2021.
-That’s when the IRS starts accepting returns.
-Some people don’t need to file taxes every year.
-Those whose earnings don’t meet certain thresholds get a reprieve from filing.
+Tax season for fiscal year 2021 opens on Jan.
+31, 2022, meaning that’s when the IRS starts accepting returns.
+However, some people don’t need to file taxes every year.
+If your earnings don’t meet certain thresholds, you get a reprieve from filing.

 To determine whether you have to file taxes, you must consider three factors: your age, filing status and income.
 Once you reach a certain income level, the law usually requires you to file taxes.
 The amounts are adjusted annually for inflation.

 How much you have to make to file taxes

 Your first consideration is: Does my level of earnings mean I must file taxes?
 If your gross income for 2021 is above the thresholds for your age and filing status, you must file a federal tax return.
 See the table below.